uqlibrary/technology-training/R/rstudio_intro/rstudio_intro.md

 #### Help

-There are 3 ways to find help about a function in RStudio:
+There are two main ways to find help about a function in RStudio:

 1. the shortcut command: `?functionname`
-1. the help function: `help(functionname)`
-1. the keyboard shortcut: press F1 after writing a function name
+1. the keyboard shortcut: press <kbd>F1</kbd> with your cursor in a function name

 **Exercise 2** - Use the help pages to find out what these functions do:

 * `sessionInfo()`
-* `list.files()`
 * `citation()`
+* `c()`
-* `setwd()`
+* `dir.create()`

 `sessionInfo()` provides information about your platform, the version of R and the packages that you are using and their versions.

-`list.files()` lists all the files in your working directory.
+Note how the case in the function name matters.

-`citation()` outputs the proper way to cite the R software.
+`citation()` outputs the proper way to cite R, or a different package if we overwrite the default value for the `package` argument.

+`c()` concatenates the arguments into a vector.

-`setwd()` changes the working directory, i.e. the directory where we are located.
-This function _requires_ an argument: it can't run without setting a value for `dir` because it does not have a default for it.
+`dir.create()` opens a spreadsheet-like view of a dataset.
+This function _requires_ an argument: it can't run without setting a value for the `x` argument because it does not have a default for it.

 Let's do some operations with two new functions: